TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/06_lesson/project.md

 # Project 4: Tic-Tac-Toe

-Using Python, students will create a complete Tic-Tac-Toe game.
+Using Python, students will create a Tic-Tac-Toe game.
 This project has two parts:
 1. Designing the game so that two users can play Tic-Tac-Toe against one another.
 2. Creating a Tic-Tac-Toe checker which will check the board to see if Xs or Os have won the game.